 7. HP Elite x2 1012 G1

-And that goes without mentioning the 12 point stress test the tablet underwent through production.
-Yes, HP claims that its Elite x2 1012 G1 can endure drops, bumps and temperature shifts that would leave other tablets on the market dead in the streets.
-Though it might seem pricey for a device with only a 1080p display, but the HP Elite x2 1012 G1 is better in action than in description.
+And that goes without mentioning the 12-point stress test the tablet underwent through production.
+That's right, HP claims that its Elite x2 1012 G1 can endure drops, bumps and temperature shifts that would leave other tablets on the market dead in the streets.
+Though its cost might seem extravagant for a device with only a 1080p display, but the HP Elite x2 1012 G1 is better seen than heard about.

 Read the full review: HP Elite x2 1012 G1